I am an artist and I’ve been working…

 And leap she did.
 “To me, the biggest part of painting is freedom of expression.
 Painting is liberating.
 Since the age of 7, I always wanted to paint and draw, but pushed it aside to ‘live.’
 I watched and waited for the opportunity and when I finally retired, I took the plunge.”

 Goulart is mostly autodidactic, although she has taken a few workshops and cues from other artists, but her style is her own and expresses her indomitable spirit and colorful perspective on canvas.
-Nancy Hillis, the artist, psychiatrist and author of “The Big Fish in a Little Pond,” is a reference point for Goulart and a source of support for her theory of authentic self-expression.
+Nancy Hillis, the artist, psychiatrist and author of “The Artist’s Journey: Bold Strokes to Spark Creativity,” is a reference point for Goulart and a source of support for her theory of authentic self-expression.

 “I have a little skill and understand design and composition, but the results are mixed with the divine,” she said.
 “When I get into the studio, I start to play and allow a higher power to work through me.
 Call it what you will, but I know that I’m a conduit for the messages I receive.”